William Nimmo Smith, Lord Nimmo Smith: The Bench

 Nimmo Smith was appointed a temporary judge of the Court of Session in 1995, and in 1996 was raised fully to the Bench as a Senator of the College of Justice, a judge of the Court of Session and High Court of Justiciary, Scotland's Supreme Courts, with the judicial title, Lord Nimmo Smith.
 Whilst a judge of the Outer House of the Court of Session, he served as the Insolvency Judge from 1997 to 2005, and as one of the Intellectual Property Judges from 1998 to 2005.
 He also served as a member of the Lands Valuation Appeal Court from 2002 to 2009.
 In 2002, he was one of five judges who heard the appeal of Abdelbaset al-Megrahi, the man convicted of the 1988 Lockerbie bombing, at the Scottish Court in the Netherlands.
 He was promoted to the First Division of the Inner House in 2005, at which time he was appointed a member of the Privy Council, affording him the style, The Right Honourable.
 As a judge of the Inner House he served as a member of the Registration Appeal Court from 2005 to 2009.
 He retired on 30 September 2009.

+Post-Retirement

+After his retirement Nimmo Smith was invited by the Scottish footballing authorities to be Chairman of two inquiries into aspects of the affairs of Rangers Football Club (RFC).